ruggeri/tech-notes/algos/lock-free-algos.md

 # Lock Free Queue: Multiple threads on each side

+This is also in the Michael Scott PODC paper.

 Same idea of keeping a dummy node.
-To enqueue, you do a CAS to add a link.
-If that fails, start again.
-If it succeeds, you need to update the tail; it is currently "lagging".
-Do a CAS to update it, if that fails, whatever.

-This suggests a wrinkle.
-Before trying to do a CAS to add the a link to the end, check to see if the tail actually points to a node with NULL after it.
-If not, then do a CAS to move it forward.
-This helps correct the lag.

-It's not entirely necessary for correctness that you should try to help by moving the tail forward.
-But it does prevent blocking: other threads should not rely on the pusher to complete its work of updating the tail.
-Otherwise, they couldn't make progress if that thread died.
+To enqueue, first check that `queue.tail` really has `queue.tail->next == NULL`.
+If not, the tail is "lagging.
+Keep using CAS to advance the `queue.tail` forward.

+When `queue.tail` really is advanced to the end, do a CAS to `queue.tail->next` add a link.
+That can only fail if someone made a concurrent append.
+In that case, just try again.

+When the append finally succeeds, you try to update `queue.tail` with CAS.
+This is just to be nice; if the CAS fails, you still just exit.
+Frankly, I don't think it is necessary for correctness (since later enqueue operations will advance a lagged tail).

 Likewise, on the head side, you check to see if the list is empty.
-If so, then you do a CAS to set the head to the next.
+This might occur if `queue.head == queue.tail`.
+But that can also happen if tail is lagged, so `dequeue` operation must also try to CAS to advance lagged tail.
+But if queue is not empty, you do a CAS to set the head to the next.
 If successful, free the head node.
-I do think you have to be careful about GC as with Treiber stack.
+Else someone did a concurrent dequeue and you must try again.

+Enqueue operations must advance a lagging tail for lock-freedom else a suspended enqueuer that hasn't yet advanced the tail will block other enqueuers.
+Likewise, dequeue operation must be able to dequeue, which means more than just checking that `queue.head != queue.tail`, because they can be equal (lagged tail) but there are items to dequeue.

 ## Lock Free Singly Linked List